zeroryuki/Checklist-src/README.md

 ***we're expecting more idea from you, get in the list now***

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
-- Hat tip to anyone whose code was used
+- Hat tip to anyone who's code was used
 - Inspiration
 - References